awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/sales-compensation-report.md

 # Sales Compensation Report<a name="sales-compensation-report"></a>

  The sales compensation report is available to you only if you participate in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.
 The report lists monthly billed revenue with additional customer information that isn't in the standard [Monthly Billed Revenue Report](monthly-billed-revenue-report.md)\.
-The report lists the total amounts that AWS bills to customers for hourly, annual, or monthly usage of your software\.
+The report lists the total amounts that AWS bills to customers for hourly, annual, or monthly usage of your product\.

 **Important**
  The amounts in this report reflect only revenue that is billed to customers, not amounts that are collected from customers\.